seonghapark/cuav/README.md

     ---

 - Receiver module of radar receive produces 10-bit data and divide those data to two bytes.
-- Each byte has half of data.
-- Combine Two byte and produce one pair of sync and data
-- Publish parsed data.
+Each byte has half of data.
+Combine these Two bytes and produce one pair of output, 'sync and data'.
+After finish parsing, Publish parsed data.

 # Process data and make SAR image (make_sar_image.py)